-Academics and scholars have repeatedly tried to save horror from its poor reputation by pointing toward the latent feminist motifs throughout the genre and noting the avant-garde aspirations of even the lowest common denominator movies.
+For years, academics and scholars have repeatedly tried to save horror from its bad reputation by pointing toward the latent feminist motifs throughout the genre and noting the avant-garde aspirations of even the lowest common denominator movies.
 Meanwhile, true auteurs regularly look toward horror for inspiration and have turned out some of their greatest creations while exploring the darkness within.

 With this in mind, we’ve curated a list of under-appreciated arthouse cinema for the more adventurous horror fan.